traciekay/July2016PythonWorkshop/prep.md

 2. Variable Exercises:
 > This involves farmiliarizing with variables as memory locations in various operations such as arithmetics.
 > The students will also be introduced to Strings in Python and Datatypes which will also be compared to other programming languages thus exposing a number of python efficiencies
+> The students will also be introduced to python functions

 3. Operators:
 > The students will be introduced to python operators then a walkthrough on various operations and expressions